Blog · New York · NYC Tips Most Tourists Won’t Know

 takespace

 Navigating the streets and the people of New York City is no joke.
 There’s a reason the city has such a reputation.
 But the beauty of New York is that, even as a guest, you have no real choice but to be thrown into the madness.
-It can definitely be intimidating, be we here at New York Tour 1 are here to help.
+It can definitely be intimidating, be we here at ExperienceFirst are here to help.
 You’ve probably heard countless bits of advice about where to visit, where to eat, where to sleep etc. But these tips are meant to help you tackle the day to day life of the city, the insider scoop that will make your vacation that much easier to enjoy.
 Plus, you’ll probably blend in a little more and get heckled less by the locals (hopefully).

 WALKING: